 Add your voice to an exchange of views on the pandemic – the EggFruit

-In the last week of February 2021, visitors to Te Papa will get their chance to exchange views on the pandemic by stepping inside the EggFruit, a mobile recording booth that gathers and broadcasts the thoughts and ideas of the people of Aotearoa New Zealand.
+In the last week of February 2021, visitors to Te Papa got their chance to exchange views on the pandemic by stepping inside the EggFruit, a mobile recording booth that gathers and broadcasts the thoughts and ideas of the people of Aotearoa New Zealand.
 Charismatic hosts guided people through interacting with this intriguing object when it touched down on Te Papa’s forecourt.
 Read the follow-up post about the EggFruit experience.

 The EggFruit was designed as an alternative method of public consultation around issues of national identity (e.g. the flag referendum of 2016).